Principals in tears as ministry swings axe

 Siave said intermediate schools earmarked for closure would "just naturally implode".

-"No parent is going to enrol their child in an intermediate school that they know is closing so already we're looking at losing half our pupil population next year alone.
+"No parent is going to enroll their child in an intermediate school that they know is closing, so already we're looking at losing half our pupil population next year alone,'' he said.

 PRINCIPAL RIPS INTO MINISTRY OVER 'MERGER'